 We can help your organization with the provision of Peer Leaders and Facilitators for your next self-management workshops.
 The ideal workshop size for Living Well workshops is 10 to 15 participants, while a health care provider workshop is 15 to 25 participants and closed to one organization.
 We will coordinate and promote open workshops with other host organizations if the minimum number of participants is not met.
 You can notify your interest by filling out the form below.
 Most workshops and related expenses are covered through our program.

-If you have further questions regarding our CoP, or would like to be contacted to begin planning your involvement, please contact us now by filling out the form below.
+If you have further questions, or would like to be contacted to begin planning your involvement, please contact us now by filling out the form below.

 Become a Research Partner